 Many Possible Sources of Error

 Researchers now distinguish between two components of prospective memory: a retrospective component that is very similar to traditional memory and relates to the content of an intention (remembering what one needs to do), and a prospective component (recalling in a timely manner that one needs to do something).
 Problems may occur with both components.
-For example, we may forget to act on an intention at the right moment if we are preoccupied with something else, for instance.
+For example, we may forget to act on an intention at the right moment if we are preoccupied with something else.
 This is an example of a lapse in the prospective component.
-Or we may become aware at a meeting that we can no longer recall all of the points we wanted to bring up, a failure of the retrospective component (see “The four steps from intention to implementation”).
+Or we may become aware at a meeting that we can no longer recall all of the points we wanted to bring up, a failure of the retrospective component.
 Interestingly, adults are relatively good at remembering what they want to do but may have problems actually doing it at the right time.
 In other words, the prospective dimension seems to pose problems for which few remedies have yet been found.
 What good is a shopping list if we find it unused in our pants pocket after we get home?

 We do not know exactly how this second mechanism works.
 It may be that something in our surroundings suddenly reminds us of our plan via association, such as recalling buying cupcakes when passing a coffee shop ad down the street.
 Although this passive mechanism functions relatively effortlessly, the more active version requires attention that must be withdrawn from other tasks, some of which may also be important.
 As we would expect, it is therefore more difficult and more prone to failure than the passive mechanism.
 Because many of the tasks we need to do are so important, we must rely on the active mechanism.
 This is one of the reasons why people working in situations that are heavily dependent on prospective memory, such as air traffic controllers, work short shifts and take lots of breaks.